Alchemist-Kang/reinforcement/README.md

 Here is the note of RL class.

 Hw1: Rabbit farm.
- To make you be familiar with python and its libraries.
+<br>To make you be familiar with python and its libraries.<br/>

 Hw2: Value Function using matrix approach.
- Numpy is a good tools for solving matrix computing problems.
+<br>Numpy is a good tools for solving matrix computing problems.<br/>

-Hw3: Value Function & optimal policy using iterative DP method.
+Hw3: Value Function & optimal policy using iterative DP method.<br/>
- Getting to know more about RL with "Values" & "Policy".
+<br>Getting to know more about RL with "Values" & "Policy".

 Hw4: Monte Carlo with Cat-Mouse environment.
  Testing environments with Cat-Mouse envs with our First real RL method "Monte Carlo".